-When we began construction of the Space Place, we never envisioned that we would be sharing this unique project with thousands over the internet!
-Had we know this was going to occur, we would have taken more photos and notes.
+When I began construction of the Space Place, I never envisioned that I would be sharing this unique project with thousands over the internet!
+Had I known this was going to occur, I would have taken many more photos and notes.

 Here’s a small collection of conceptual sketches and photos from the construction of the space place.
-Keep in mind that we are just Disney Imagineer – wanna-be’s!
-This is NOT our primary employment.
-(However, if you’rewith Disney, please consider this our resume!!)
+Keep in mind that I am just a Disney Imagineer wanna-be!
+This is NOT my primary employment.
+(However, if you’re with Disney, please consider this my resume!)

-- We wanted break the ‘sight lines’ of our “standard” 10 x 13 room.
-We decided that by raising the main deck up 24″, we would have a good start.
+I wanted break the ‘sight lines’ of my “standard” 10 x 13 room.
+I decided that by raising the main deck up 24″, I would have a good start.
 From there, the ideas flowed nicely.
 Be sure to notice the “door” in the back left of this photo.
 When all is said and done, this is the OFF-stage access door to the fiber optic stars and main deck control panels.
 On the right side, you’ll see the early framework of the sleeping pods.
 (The colorful ‘tools’ on the steps belong to my children, who often helped their father in the construction.)

-- We were pleased how the curves of the main deck arches, gave a nice diversion from the typical straight lined architecture.
-We designed the arches have their own light source.
+I was pleased how the curves of the main deck arches, gave a nice diversion from the typical straight lined architecture.
+I designed the arches have their own light source.
 These are accessed by carefully sliding the front ‘panels’ up on tracks built into each arch.
-It’s our intent to continue the arches down to the main deck.
-It has not happened yet… perhaps in phase 2!
+It’s my intent to continue the arches down to the main deck.
 On the back, center of the deck sits a “mystery piece” that was built, but never incorporated into the room.

-You’ll notice, we still have the “mystery piece” sitting there, waiting for a final decision.
+You’ll notice, I still have the “mystery piece” sitting there, waiting for a final decision.

 The Sleeping Pods